-- Text direction: this is the alignment of the text in the search bar and widget
+- Text direction: This is the alignment of the text in the search bar and widget.

 Try it Out

 Customize the Player with an Attention Grabber to draw your user’s attention to the support available to them.
 Change the colors and location of the Player.
-Check WalkMe Analytics and gather engagement numbers with the Player Menu before this change and check again after a month of the new changes.
+Check WalkMe Analytics and gather engagement numbers with the WalkMe Menu before this change and check again after a month of the new changes.
 Has there been any change in user engagement with the widget following the changes?